How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 npm run build

-Now, every time you git push after an Aider session, the deployment pipeline fires automatically.
+Now every git push after an Aider session triggers a full deployment pipeline.

 # Start an Aider session